CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/liquidity-networks.md

 ### Liquidity Networks
 Liquidity networks enable the [exchange of assets](../../01intro/introduction.md#asset-exchange) between [users](../../01intro/introduction.md#users) and [Liquidity Providers (LPs)](../../01intro/introduction.md#liquidity-provider) across different networks.
 For example, Alice has ETH on Ethereum and would like to swap this for AVAX on Avalanche.
 Bob, a liquidity provider, has sufficient AVAX on Avalanche that he is willing to swap for ETH for a fee.
 Liquidity networks enable these two parties to swap their assets without having to trust each other.
 There are a number of desirable security properties for such protocols, such as atomicity and fairness, which are discussed later in the *considerations* section.

 Typically, such protocols involve liquidity providers locking their assets upfront in smart contracts.
 LPs can provide liquidity for several assets across different networks.
 A user that wants to swap its assets advertises its requirement to LPs, typically through some off-chain mechanism.
-LPs that can service the request send the user an offer, which includes fees and other exchange terms.
-The user then selects the LP with the best offer.
+LPs bid to service the request, and the best offer is selected.
 The specifics of this discovery and matching process between users and LPs vary across protocols.
 Once a user identifies its preferred LP, it commences the swap by locking its funds on the source network, thus committing to the agreed exchange terms.

 In such protocols, liquidity providers generally bear higher risk because they have funds locked for extended periods in smart contracts.
 These funds could be stolen because of failures in the underlying messaging protocol or hacks on the liquidity network contracts.
 Unlike users, LPs maintain long-term exposure to such risks of protocol failure.